 Visiting Sun Yat-sen’s House

-Not far from Zhou Enlai’s residence is another notable dwelling, Sun Yat-sen’s.
+Not far from Zhou Enlai’s residence is another notable dwelling and one of the best Shanghai Communist relics, Sun Yat-sen’s.
 Doctor, revolutionary and political leader, Sun Yat-sen is considered the “Father of the Nation” thanks to his active role in the overthrow of the rather spineless late Qing dynasty and his work on establishing the first steady pillars of the newly formed Republic, of which he was elected the first President.

 Also called Sun Zhongshan, Sun Yat-sen boasts countless shows of remembrance all over China, Shanghai included, such as streets (Zhongshan Road) and parks (Zhongshan Park), named after him.
 Although his house was widely looted during the Japanese occupation, today it’s possible to see the original furniture (but photographing is not allowed).

 Another prominent figure of the years of transition between imperial and republican China is Cai Yuanpei, one of the leading Chinese scholars and patriots, so I decided to end my tour at his house in Huashan Road, Lane 303, House 16.

 He lived through the late Qing dynasty, the Nanjing Provisional Government, the Beiyang Government and the Kuomintang Government, and has always been a fierce critic of the Qing dynasty’s policies.

 He devoted his life to abolishing the feudalistic educational system and introducing a new way of learning.
 His residence-museum displays a wide collection of personal belongings and photos that chronicle his life and his travels to Europe, especially France and Germany, where he studied the Western system to draw inspiration on how to improve Chinese universities.